empiricalresults/lpcm/README.md

 -----------------
 In `settings.py`, set your AWS credentials for `LPCM_DYNAMODB_ACCESS_KEY` and `LPCM_DYNAMODB_SECRET_ACCESS_KEY`.
 Then run:
-  manage.py test lpcm
+`manage.py test lpcm`

 Adding lpcm to your own projects
 --------------------------------
-Simply copy the `lpcm` directory (inside project) and add the required fields to your setttings module.
-Remember to also add it to your INSTALLED_APPS.
+Simply copy the `lpcm` directory (inside `project`) and add the required fields to your setttings module.
+Remember to also add it to your `INSTALLED_APPS`.